SuciuCaesar12/codeT5-method-name-prediction/README.md

     - Specify the path to the source code directory in the `notebooks_utils/extract_data.ipynb` file.

 3. **Run Data Extraction Notebook:**
+    - Execute the notebook; it will iterate through all `.java` files in the source code directory and extract all methods using regex patterns.
-    - Execute the notebook; it will process the data and save it into three distinct files: `intellij-train.csv`, `intellij-val.csv`, and `intellij-test.csv` where the data is split into 60%, 20%, and 20% respectively.
+    - The data will be saved in three `.csv` files: `intellij-{train,valid,test}.csv` with 60%, 20%, 20% splits respectively.
+    - The files will contain 2 columns:
+      - `code`: the entire method with its name, too.
+      - `name`: contains the method name.

 ### Create Datasets: